chrokh/toow-old/_sources/chapters/constants.md

 # Constants

-When we introduced variables in the previous chapter, we emphasized how flexible they are.
+When we introduced variables we emphasized how flexible they are.
 They can be assigned a value, then reassigned a different value at any time.
 This ability to change, or mutability, is part of what makes variables so powerful.
 But sometimes, this flexibility isn't what we want.
 In some situations, we want to set a value once and ensure that it never changes.
 This is where constants come in.

 ```{figure} https://media.discordapp.net/attachments/1118630713084870736/1121469118856577024/chrokh_a_simple_and_flat_illustration_of_a_glass_jar_with_a_pad_a71fd77f-c504-4d4a-8c1b-03aaf88bcfd0.png?width=1268&height=634
 A constant is a variable whose value cannot be reassigned, like a jar whose content cannot be replaced.
 ```

 In C#, the keyword `const` is used to declare a constant.
 A constant is similar to a variable in that it represents a value.
 However, once a constant is assigned a value, that value cannot be changed.
-This is why it's called a "constant".
+This is why it's called a 'constant'.

 Consider this example: